ashleydavis/promises-for-game-development/README.md

         return promiseTimer.WaitUntil(_ => levelsCompleted >= levelCount);
     }

 Using *WaitUntil* we can quickly and easily build complicated systems that are still manageable.
 For instance, let us assume our crazy shapechanger game has a whacky achievement system.
 It has an achievement for completing a level with 1 second left on the clock, on a Tuesday, while in dolphin form (I don't know why you'd do this, but it could be fun).
-I'm sure you can imagine how complicated these types of achievements can be to code.
+You can imagine how complicated these types of achievements can be to code.
 Especially if your game has 150+ of them.
 We can use *WaitUntil* to monitor a complex set of conditions and dynamically respond:

     class LevelManager
     {